Showing posts with label Self-care. Show all posts

 Mental stimulation is crucial for maintaining cognitive health.
 Engage in activities that challenge your brain, such as puzzles, reading, playing musical instruments, or learning a new language.
 Regularly engaging in intellectually stimulating activities helps build cognitive reserve, which can delay the onset of dementia symptoms.

-4. Socialize Regularly
+4. Socialise Regularly

 Staying socially active is just as important as physical and mental activity.
 Social interactions stimulate the brain and can help prevent depression and stress, which are linked to an increased risk of dementia.
 Make an effort to connect with friends and family, join clubs or groups, volunteer, or participate in community events.